 I have long been a great believer in the philosophy of simplicity which is cultivated by 37signals successfully.
 Their first (free) book Getting Real (as paperback version) I read with great interest.

 But with Rework they have achieved a true masterpiece.
 Not without reason, it is a bestseller in the US and the UK.
-Critics and CEO praise the book in the highest terms (Seth Godin, John Maeda, Chris Anderson, and others).
+Critics and CEOs praise the book in the highest terms (Seth Godin, John Maeda, Chris Anderson, and others).

 And unlike the simple Getting Real, there’s Rework as a hardcover version, in an attractive binding and with fantastic drawings by Mike Rohde.

 The official website of the book offers a sample excerpt, three funny promotional videos, tons of words of praise and quotes, photos of enthusiastic readers, and a full chapter overview.

-Getting Real was specially created for programmers who want to successfully complete a project - Rework, on the other hand, is suitable for every employee and employer, from the managing director to the administrator.
+Getting Real was created for programmers who want to complete a project.
+Rework, on the other hand, is suitable for every employee and employer, from the managing director to the administrator.

-And for the very ready lazy people, there is even an audiobook version.
+And for the lazy people, there is even an audiobook version.